Pahinithi/Loan-Status-Prediction-using-Machine-Learning/README.md

 ### Model Explanation

 The model is a binary classifier trained to predict whether a loan will be approved or not based on various features.
-The model was trained using a decision tree algorithm and achieved an accuracy of **79.86%** on the training data and **83.33%** on the test data.
+The model was trained using a Support Vector Machine (SVM) Algorithm and achieved an accuracy of **79.86%** on the training data and **83.33%** on the test data.

 ### Dataset